ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

 .. [#note1] CMORization is built into ESMValTool through the native6 project, so there is no separate CMORizer script.

-.. [#note2] Derived on the fly from down & net radiation
+.. [#note2] Derived on the fly from down & net radiation.

 .. [#note3] Note: the latest version of this dataset is now only called "BS", and there is an extra cmorizer available for this!